sijakret/lit-transition/readme.md

 `lit-transition` is a directive for [lit-html](https://lit-html.polymer-project.org/) that will automatically generate animated tranistions when templates are swapped.

-The library automatically detects your dom rerenders and supports css transitions based on `transitions` and `animations`.
+The library detects when your template re-renders and applies css `transitions` and `animations`.
-It mostly manages a state cycle when your view is updated by automatically appends and removes DOM nodes as they transition in and out.
+It mostly manages a state cycle when your view is updated by automatically appending and removing DOM nodes as they transition in and out.

 ```javascript
 import {html, render} from 'lit-html';